ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 ### Demo

 In editor below is presented automatic and manual decorator feature.
-All external links gets automatically `target="_blank"` and `rel="noopener noreferrer"` attributes, what is done with {@link module:link/link~LinkConfig#targetDecorator} feature described below.
+All external links gets automatically `target="_blank"` and `rel="noopener noreferrer"` attributes, what is done with {@link module:link/link~LinkConfig#addTargetToExternalLinks} feature described below.
 The second decorator is a manual one, which adds a UI switch button with `"Downloadable"` label.
-Output data can be found in container below editor (its content updates automatically).
+Output data can be found in the container below the editor (its content updates automatically).

 {@snippet features/linkdecorators}

 ### Automatic decorators

 This type of decorator is applied automatically based on the link's URL.
-The automatic decorator has defined a callback function in {@link module:link/link~LinkDecoratorAutomaticOption the configuration}, which decides whether given decorators should be executed or not.
-There might be multiple decorators configured for the same link, however, each of them should implement different attribute's set without overlaps.
+The automatic decorator has defined a callback function in {@link module:link/link~LinkDecoratorAutomaticDefinition the configuration}, which decides whether given decorators should be executed or not.
+There might be multiple decorators configured for the same link, however, each of them should implement a different set of attributes without overlaps.

-Automatic decorators are applied during {@link framework/guides/architecture/editing-engine#conversion downcasting data}, which means that result of working decorator is visible neither in the editor's model nor the UI in any way.
+Automatic decorators are applied during {@link framework/guides/architecture/editing-engine#conversion downcasting data}, which means that the result of working decorator is visible neither in the editor's model nor the UI in any way.

-For example, this decorator will add `download="download"` attribute to every link ending with `.pdf`:
+For example, this decorator will add `download="file.pdf"` attribute to every link ending with a `".pdf"` extension:
 ```js
 const config = {
 	link: {